 - You can read through the questions below.

-The first thing you need to determine before you hire an attorney/law firm is whether you qualify to have your arrest record expunged or sealed.
-This is not an optional choice.
+The first thing I need to determine before I can represent you is whether you qualify to have your arrest record expunged or sealed.

-Qualification means that you should receive a Certificate of Eligibility [COE] from the Florida Department of Law Enforcement [FDLE].
-With a COE we can petition the court to either seal or expunge your record.
-It does not mean the Court has to grant your request.
+Qualification, or being eligible, means that you should receive a Certificate of Eligibility [COE] from the Florida Department of Law Enforcement [FDLE].

-To qualify for a Florida Record Expungement, your case must have been resolved in one of the following ways:
+To be eligible for a Florida Record Expungement, your case must have been resolved in one of the following ways:

 - The charges you were arrested for were ultimately dropped, dismissed, or you were acquitted of the charges, either by a judge or jury, and: